webaxones/core/README.md

 wp-content\plugins\my-example-plugin\
 ```

-Using a library allows you to make as many plugins as you want for your declarations.
+Using a library allows you to make as many plugins as you want for your declarations

 ## 2- Add library